kvnyng/Project-Hermes/README.md

 ## Road Quality Measurement

-Using the Canny edge detector we are able to quantify how irregular the road is, how much bumps/potholes/defects it has.
+Using the Canny edge detector we are able to quantify how irregular a road is and how many bumps/potholes/defects it has.
 The objective quantification of the road quality is done using the following Key Indicators:

 1) Amount of edges detected, defining the indicator as: